Photograph courtesy of Roger and Freda.

 During a family visit to Gladys Harvey (William’s sister) in the 1980’s at her home in Bolton.
 Freda and Roger’s son was invited to choose a book to keep from her bookcase.
 He was interested in Captain Cook and chose a book about the explorer and seafarer.
 The book turned out to be William’s school prize presented to him in 1910.

 Now known as Northgate School

 William’s sister, Miss Gladys Julia Harvey, was a pioneer of nursery education in Bolton, Lancashire.
-She has a building, the early leaning centre, named after her in Bolton.
+She has a building, the early leaning centre, named after her in Bolton. and at

 Roger visiting Ipswich on the 100th anniversary of William’s death.